angular-schule/book-rating-ngrx/HOWTO.md

 export const getBooksState = createFeatureSelector<BookState>('books');
 ```

-We have to interfaces with the name `State` in the project.
+We have two interfaces with the name `State` in the project.
 To make things clear, we call the feature state `BookState` instead of simply `State`.

 Please write down the required selectors: